AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 In this section, you will import Databricks notebooks into your Azure Databricks workspace.
 A notebook is interactive and runs in any web browser, mixing markup (formatted text with instructions), executable code, and outputs from running the code.

-Next, you will run the Batch Scoring notebook to make battery failure predictions on vehicles, using vehicle and trip data stored in Cosmos DB.
+Next, you will run the Batch Scoring notebook to make battery failure predictions on vehicles, using vehicle and trip data stored in Azure Cosmos DB.

 ### About Azure Machine Learning